mrakgr/Trading-Journal/journal_2025.md

 All I'd need to do is buy stocks making new highs and then I'd make money.

 Back then I had no idea how much patience was necessary to turn a profit, and instead of a bubble I got a financial crisis in the following year.
 I had zero idea how to trade it.

+I think I need some of that blindly bullish mindset in this environment.
+Bubbles can become very intense before they pop.
+But unlike back then I will keep my eyes open.
+I won't blindly hope that a bull market comes my way.
+2026 might be 2008 all over again or it could be 1998.

+All I hope is that a correction won't take too long so the market can reset and the stocks can setup properly again.

+Bullish or not, right now the leaders are just way too stretched out.
+I cannot possibly chase them even with paper trades.